debanjanabiswas111-web/Retailsales_sql_p1/README.md

 LIMIT 3;
 ```

-9. **Write an SQL query to find the number of unique customers who purchased items of each category.**:
+9. **Write an SQL query to find the number of unique customers who purchased items of each category**:
 ```sql
 SELECT category,
 COUNT(DISTINCT customer_id) AS unique_customers